chungphing/vue-todo-presentation/README.md

 `vue create vue-todo`

-For configuration please choose custom:
+For configuration please choose default option:
-* select router, and leave other option as default

 After it generates our project use